RetroDECK/ES-DE/THEMES-DEV.md

     - `backcover` - This will look for a box back cover image.
     - `3dbox` - This will look for a 3D box image.
     - `fanart` - This will look for a fan art image.
+* `gameselector` - type: STRING
+    - If more than one gameselector elements have been defined, this property makes it possible to state which one to use.
+If multiple gameselector elements have been defined and this property is missing then the first entry will be chosen and a warning message will be logged.
+If only a single gameselector has been defined, this property is ignored.
+The value of this property must match the `name` attribute value of the gameselector element.
+* `audio` - type: BOOLEAN
+    - Whether to enable or disable audio playback for the video.
+    - Default is `true`
 * `interpolation` - type: STRING
     - Interpolation method to use when scaling raster images.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
 Note that this property only affects the static image, not the video scaling.
 This property also has no effect on scalable vector graphics (SVG) images.
     - Valid values are `nearest` or `linear`